Florence in Pike County, Illinois — The American Midwest (Great Lakes)

 More about this marker.
 There is not a very good place to pull over.
 It is across the street from a private residence.
 The street is rarely busy, so you should be okay to briefly stop in the road.
 Drive carefully if the river is up; you may not be able to reach it when the area is flooded.

 Credits.
 This page was last revised on January 15, 2019.
-This page originally submitted on January 15, 2019, by Emily Pursley of Pittsfield, Illinois.
-This page has been viewed 80 times since then.
+It was originally submitted on January 15, 2019, by Emily Pursley of Pittsfield, Illinois.
+This page has been viewed 475 times since then and 36 times this year.
 Photos: 1, 2. submitted on January 15, 2019, by Emily Pursley of Pittsfield, Illinois. • Bernard Fisher was the editor who published this page.